integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 > **6 Societal and environmental wellbeing**
 >
 > Including sustainability and environmental friendliness, social
 > impact, society and democracy.
-Supply chain for system should be
+Supply chain for the system should be
 > sustainable.
 Its use should impact social relationships in a negative
 > way.
 It should enhance, rather than detract from, a democratic
 > society.